Yamasee/skypath-web-sdk-demo/README.md

 This guide is designed to help you set up and run the SkyPath React demo application with minimal setup steps.
 Follow these steps to get started:

+### 0. Clone the Repository

+Make sure you have access to the SDK which is a dependency of this Demo app.

 ### 1. Clone the Repository

 First, clone the demo repository to your local machine: